maranasgroup/CatPred/README.md

 ## 🚨 Announcements

 - [x] 27th Dec 2024 - Updated repository with scripts to reproduce results from the manuscript
+- [ ] TODO - Add prediction codes for models using 3D-structural features

 ## Table of Contents